Documentation

 There are many other variations on how task assignment can be applied, so it’s important to grasp the concept in Hornbill that when assigning a task, it’s possible, and quite typical, that the task will be assigned to an individual in the “context” of an assignment team or role.

-Team User Association & Task Assignment Controls
+Team User Association and Task Assignment Controls

 Note